dojo/docs/quickstart/arrays.rst

 Imagine you are a manager of a famous bank.
 A client of you comes and visits your office asking for another million dollars as a credit.
 Now your bank policies only allows you to give each client one credit over 1 million, not two, not three - though you may have several smaller credits.
 Even 3 credits a 500.000 - weird bank.. anyways. dojo.some is the perfect functionto tell you whether an array has some of the asked values:

+*Note that we are using the doctest in this case to show you whether the client is allowed to get the credit.
+If the test passes he is allowed, if not he won't go home with the cash.*

 .. codeviewer::

   <style type="text/css">